Skip to content

 11 founding seats. $25,000 each.

 The Managing Board is the layer that holds NAR accountable.
-Founding directors ratify bylaws changes, approve mass communications, and set the data-usage policy.
+Founding board members ratify bylaws changes, approve mass communications, and set the data-usage policy.
 Each seat carries one vote.
-The role is held for life or until self-resignation.
+The role is a 4-year term, re-electable by managing-board majority, with self-resignation possible at any time.

 The role

 The Managing Board is structurally above the Executive Board.
 Until the 11 founding seats fill, the eight founders carry both layers.
-Once seats fill, founding directors take over the oversight role and the executive board returns to operations.
+Once seats fill, founding board members take over the oversight role and the executive board returns to operations.

 Sensitive actions — anything that touches the entire registry, the bylaws, the data-usage policy, the dissolution path — require Managing Board approval.
 See the decision rules for the full schedule of thresholds.

-- Founding-director status is permanent.
+Founding Board Member status is a 4-year term, re-electable.
 Named publicly on /governance and in the org's filings.
-The role is held for life unless resigned or removed for cause.
+Can resign at any time or be removed for cause.

 Who qualifies